Karob2/sakata-mountain/README.md

 # Game Instructions

-- Touch checkpoints to recover health and update your respawn location.
 - Avoid enemy projectiles.
-- Green "wind" projectiles can be destroyed with your melee attack.
+(Green "wind" projectiles can be destroyed with your melee attack.)
+- Activate checkpoints along the way.
+(You are immune to damage while standing on checkpoints.)
 - The screen shows health (top-left), score (top-right), and time elapsed in seconds (bottom-left).
 - There are multiple endings depending on your score.